Boeing 727: Private aircraft

 A number of 727s have been outfitted for use as private aircraft, especially since the early 1990s, when major airlines began to eliminate older 727-100 models from their fleet.
-Donald Trump traveled in a former American Airlines 727-100 with a dining room, a bedroom, and shower facilities known as Trump Force One before upgrading to a larger Boeing 757 in 2009; Peter Nygård acquired a 727-100 for private use in 2005.
-American financier Jeffrey Epstein owned a private 727 nicknamed the "Lolita Express".
-The Gettys bought N311AG from Revlon in 1986, and Gordon Getty acquired the aircraft in 2001.
+Future U.S. President Donald Trump traveled in a former American Airlines 727-100 with a dining room, a bedroom, and shower facilities known as Trump Force One before upgrading to a larger Boeing 757 in 2009; Peter Nygård acquired a 727-100 for private use in 2005.
+American financier and convicted sex offender Jeffrey Epstein owned a private 727 nicknamed the "Lolita Express".